 Starring: Mena Massoud, Naomi Scott, Will Smith, Marwan Kenzari, Navid Negahban, Nasim Pedrad, Billy Magnussen, Numan Acar

 Naturally, Disney’s whole new world of remakes includes an adaptation of its early 1990s gem, Aladdin.
 This time, Will Smith takes on the part of the un-bottled genie (a role that won the late Robin Williams a Golden Globe).
 Mena Massoud from Amazon’s Tom Clancy’s Jack Ryan stars as the titular unlikely hero who is smitten with the princess Jasmine (Power Rangers’ Naomi Scott).
 While many of the musical elements from the first film are said to remain, it’s reported that the story will be told in a non-linear style.

 Director: Josh Cooley

 Starring: Tom Hanks, Tim Allen, Annie Potts, Joan Cusack

 You didn’t think Woody and Buzz’s stories would stop just because Andy went to college in Toy Story 3, did you?
 Nope.
 The pull-string Wild West sheriff (voiced by Tom Hanks) and plastic space explorer (voiced by Tim Allen) are ready for a new adventure outside the walls of the little boy’s play area where we were all first introduced.
-This story involves the hunt for Woody’s long lost love, Bo Peep (voiced by Annie Potts), who was given away, and a new character, spotted in a just-released teaser trailer, named Forky (voiced by Arrested Development‘s Tony Hale) a non-traditional toy going through an existential crisis.
+This story involves Woody reconnecting with his long lost love, Bo Peep (voiced by Annie Potts), who was given away, and a new character named Forky (voiced by Arrested Development‘s Tony Hale) a non-traditional toy going through an existential crisis.
 An ad released during the Super Bowl gave more screen time to carnival toys voiced by Keegan-Michael Key and Jordan Peele.